Restoring the little lakes of Waikato

 One pest that has made it into the lake is the Water Primrose (Ludwigia) plant, which is an introduced nuisance species that rapidly smothers other aquatic plants and clogs waterways.
 Growth at Lake Ruatuna had been steadily increasing and at one point covered around 2.9 hectares of lake surface and surrounding waterways.
 Traditional management by hand weeding or excavation was slow and costly.
 Aerial spraying with a drone is much faster and 2.1 hectares has been sprayed resulting in a reduction in growth.
 Aerial control has now expanded to include willow, with very promising results.

-Patterson says transition plans are being developed to hand the project over to the community when Living Water wraps up in 2023, so they can continue building on the momentum established.
+Patterson said transition plans were developed to hand the project over to the community when Living Water ended in 2023, so they could continue building on the momentum established.

-“Living Water created an opportunity for people to get involved with their environment, and interest in Lake Ruatuna took off”, says Patterson.
-“There are so many active and prospective partners at Ruatuna it won’t take a lot of effort to maintain and build on what’s being done today.”
+“Living Water created an opportunity for people to get involved with their environment, and interest in Lake Ruatuna took off”, said Patterson.
+“There are so many active and prospective partners at Ruatuna it didn’t take a lot of effort to maintain and build on what was done.”

 Looking to the future for the little lakes of Waikato

-Traditional water quality sampling is costly and time consuming, real-time water quality monitoring will make data easily accessible to all parties involved in the project.
-Having this information readily available will provide evidence on the efficacy of interventions and help us understand what happens in waterways during floods and droughts.
+Traditional water quality sampling is costly and time consuming.
+Real-time water quality monitoring makes data easily accessible to all parties involved in the project.
+Having this information readily available provides evidence on the efficacy of interventions and helps people understand what happens in waterways during floods and droughts.